NekoShadow/Marketing-Application-System-Project/README.md

     2. Consuming Willingness Features:

-        Average of Monthly Total Bills, Average of Monthly Base Bills, Average of Monthly Value-added Bills, etc.
+        Average of Total Monthly Bills, Average of Monthly Base Bills, Average of Monthly Value-added Bills, etc.

     3. Sensitiveness Features:

-        Proportion of Monthly Base Bills, Change in Proportion of Monthly Base Bills, Arrears? etc.
+        The proportion of Monthly Base Bills, Change in Proportion of Monthly Base Bills, Arrears?
+Etc.

     4. Sensitivity to Promotion Features:

-        Ratio of Response to Promotion, Ratio of Response to Highly Effective Promotion, etc.
+        The ratio of Response to Promotion, Ratio of Response to Highly Effective Promotion, etc.

 (3) Service Status Features: